gbif/hp-canadensys/resources/documents.md

 GRSciColl includes data on institutions, collections and associated staff members and spans all scientific disciplines, including earth and space sciences, anthropology, archaeology, biology and biomedicine, as well as applied fields like agriculture, veterinary medicine and technology.

 >
-GRSciColl also serves as the registry for InstitutionCodes and CollectionCodes — elements used in the DarwinCore data standard used in the biodiversity informatics community.
+GRSciColl also serves as the registry for *InstitutionCodes* and *CollectionCodes* — elements used in the DarwinCore data standard used in the biodiversity informatics community.
 Use of these terms enables publications and databases to point unambiguously to collections and their contents.
 >

 >
 GBIF is working with partners to establish a standardized, interoperable flow of information between this registry and other key collections infrastructures.
 GRSciColl runs a weekly synchronization with [Index Herbariorum (IH)](http://sweetgum.nybg.org/science/ih/).
-Following content migration from [iDigBio Collections](https://www.idigbio.org/portal/collections), GRSciColl shares an integrated registry delivering consistent information with shared editing access to users of both GBIF.org and iDigBio.org.
+Following content migration from [iDigBio Collections](https://www.idigbio.org/portal/collections), GRSciColl shares an integrated registry delivering consistent information with shared editing access to users of both GBIF.org and iDigBio.org. ( [GrSciColl](https://www.gbif.org/grscicoll))
 >

 For institution and collection managers, GBIF has community-curation functionality, allowing for updates and additions of information within the registry.